logo Arizona Trailblazers

 The Four Peaks rise majestically over a canyon tributary.

+On the way we are greeted by the first wildflowers of spring.
 “The flowers are great when we have lots of rain in November and December,” Ted explains, “but this time the rain didn’t come until January.”

 Although the road dead-ends, the best overlook is on a smooth cholla-choked ridge to the east.
 Several Trailblazers brave the Teddy bear cactus to enjoy the view.